Troubleshooting

 Updating Images/Containers

 In order to update an image, you can use a few different methods.
 If you don't have access to the CLI and wanted to use a GUI, then portainer is your best bet.
+If you are on a system like UNRAID or proxmox, then you have a GUI already and may not need portainer.
+The instructions below are for portainer, but could be applied to any solution as docker is mostly flexible across all those systems.

 Using Portainer

-1. Login to Portainer and select your stack
+Login to Portainer and select your stack

-2. Click on Your container you want to update and go to its details screen
+Click on Your container you want to update and go to its details screen

-3. Click "Recreate"
+Click "Recreate"

-4. Ensure that the option to "re-pull image" is toggled on.
+Ensure that the option to "re-pull image" is toggled on.
 This will pull the latest image and recreate the container for you.

 Update Using the CLI